K8sAcademy/DigitalOcean-HandsOn/README.md

 <img src="https://kubernetesacademy.online/wp-content/uploads/2021/01/Terraform_VerticalLogo_Color_RGB.svg" width=75px>

 Learn how to use Infrastructure as Code with over 100 minutes of content on Terraform.
-Deploy an AKS cluster using Terraform, and learn how to use Terraform Cloud.
+Deploy a DOKS cluster using Terraform, and learn how to use Terraform Cloud.

 ### Tools and Service Mesh